-Liberty Mixing Room
+Liberty Screening Room

 The screening room at Liberty University required acoustical treatment so the AV system could truly reach its intended potential.
 Liberty is the largest private, non-profit university in the nation.
 They are also the largest evangelical university in the world.
 The school offers over 229 programs of study, including an impressive Center for Cinematic Arts.
-The Center provides top-of-the-line production equipment for student use, and guest speakers including Oscar winning screenwriters.
+The Center provides top-of-the-line production equipment for student use, and guest speakers including Oscar-winning screenwriters.
 During a recent renovation, classrooms in the department were converted into theater screening rooms.
 Students could be immersed in a film as well as instructed by resident professors.

 A new theater-style screening room was near completion in Liberty University’s Center for Cinematic Arts in Virginia.
-The rooms came equipped with an enormous screen, high-end projector, and a sound system for optimal sound quality.
+The rooms came equipped with an enormous screen, a high-end projector, and a sound system for optimal sound quality.

 The system, however, did not sound as good as it could have inside the classroom.
 The room was large and had bare, hard, parallel gypsum walls.
 This was causing reverberation, reduced speech intelligibility, and reduced clarity of sound effects and music.